JinHanLei/SNFusion/README.md

-# FinGC
+# FirmAsGraph

-This is a Pytorch implementation of the FinGC model as described in our paper
+This is a Pytorch implementation of the FirmAsGraph model as described in our paper

 ## Run the demo